iwasahighwayman/my-elusive-whale/README.md

 ![Buck converters power conversion efficiency comparison](/images/analog-FOUND-IT-blingstar-solar-christmas-lights-LED-string-retrofit-IMG_0236-buck-converter-efficiency-comparison-20221117.JPG)

-I cannot currently explain why the buck-converter architecture worked through most of last winter; it's possible that colder / freezing weather is a variable or influencer here, and perhaps that architecture was always "just barely on the edge of working" ... honestly not certain at this time.
+I cannot currently explain why the buck-converter architecture worked through most of last winter; it's possible that colder/freezing weather is a variable or influencer here, and perhaps that architecture was always "just barely on the edge of working" ... honestly not certain at this time.

 Back to the drawing board ... yet again.

 # "Simplicity is often best" Updates

-To improve the "power efficiency" story, I wanted to find a way to power the LEDs without a buck (or boost) voltage / power converter.
+To improve the "power efficiency" story, I wanted to find a way to power the LEDs without a buck (or boost) voltage/power converter.

 The vendor-specified voltage is 3 "AA" 1.5 volt batteries in series, or 4.5 volts.